Melander History, Family Crest & Coats of Arms

 Irish surnames are all based on the Gaelic language native to Ireland.
 The original Gaelic form of the name Melander is O Meallain, which is derived from the word meall, which means pleasant.

 The surname Melander was first found in County Tyrone (Irish:Tír Eoghain), the ancient territory of the O'Neills, now in the Province of Ulster, central Northern Ireland, where they held a family seat from ancient times.

-Important Dates for the Melander family
+Early History of the Melander family

 This web page shows only a small excerpt of our Melander research.
 Another 80 words (6 lines of text) are included under the topic Early Melander History in all our PDF Extended History products and printed products wherever possible.

 Irish names were rarely spelled consistently in the Middle Ages.
 Spelling variations of the name Melander dating from that time include Mallon, O'Mallon, O'Malin, O'Mellan, Malin, Mellan and many more.

 Early Notables of the Melander family (pre 1700)